  Maintain and update the ANT standards work plan, report ANT related standards activities underway by recognized standards developing organizations (SDOs), identify "gaps, overlaps and conflicts" by observing on-going standardization activities.

- Maintain and update the ANT standards web presentation.
+

  Maintain and update the HNT standards overview and work plan together with other study groups and in conjunction with ITU-R and other relevant organizations.
 Report HNT related standards activities underway by recognized SDOs, identify "gaps, overlaps and conflicts" by observing on-going standardization activities.
 Maintain coordination across the relevant ITU-T study groups to ensure all available expertise is utilized to best advantage and in the establishment of priorities.

+Maintain and update the ANT and HNT standards web presentations.

  Serve as focal point to and provide coordination with other standards organizations, forums and consortia to ensure that the consolidation of work plans and priorities is based on a wide range of business, market and technological inputs.